07947613070

 I touched on this above and cover it in-depth in the next chapter.
 So, I won’t say much more here.

 But briefly, things have been updated to streamline the registration with a move online.
-There is no certificate for the couple to take away on the day as it is posted out afterwards.
+There is no certificate for the couple to take away on the day, as it is posted afterwards.

 Couple being presented with wedding certificate at Westminster Register Office

-The days when the marriage certificate was presented at the ceremony: Westminster had their own individual presentation speech with a joke at the end to get the couple laughing.
+The days when the marriage certificate was presented at the ceremony: Westminster gave its individual presentation speech with a joke at the end to get the couple laughing.

 Gay Wedding Ceremonies